In contrast to the breakfast burritos previous days, today's breakfast at White Mountains was French toast, and it was amazing.

 The last part of my hike retraced my steps from a week and a half ago along the Austin Brook Trail.
 The nicer weather made for a more colorful picture of the pond there.

-After cleaning up a little, we went for one last dinner at Mr. Pizza, and then I took off for Pine Ellis Lodging in Andover, the next trail town, and where I can continue to slackpack from, only with them doing the driving.
+After cleaning up a little, Rainbow and I went for one last dinner at Mr. Pizza, and then I took off for Pine Ellis Lodging in Andover, the next trail town, and where I can continue to slackpack from, only with them doing the driving.

 When I got to Pine Ellis, I realized I'd forgotten to stop by Walmart in Gorham for resupply, though that could wait until later since there wasn't anything I needed to continue slackpacking, at least for now.